M3SOulu/EMSE2025SAR-Tools/README.md

-# Microservice benchmarks
+# Static analysis tools reconstructing Microservice architecture

-This repository contains references to static analysis tools reconstructing microservice architecture.
+This repository contains references to forks of static analysis tools reconstructing microservice architecture used in the EMSE paper "Comparison of Static Analysis Architecture Recovery Tools for Microservice Applications".

 ## Initilizing repository